-Soak about a $\frac{1}{2}$ - 1 cup or so of kibble in warm water to soften, and then add an equal amount of boiled ground meat - chicken, beef, turkey (not pork as dogs often do not like pork).
+Soak about a $\frac{1}{2}$ - 1 cup or so of kibble in warm water to soften, and then add an equal amount of boiled ground meat - chicken, beef, turkey, lamb (not pork as dogs often do not like pork).

-To this meat/kibble mixture, we add (per puppy): a tablespoon or two of live culture yogurt or cottage cheese, a teaspoon of Flax oil or cod liver oil, and a teaspoon of Missing Link (multivitamin).
-You can use ground turkey, chicken, hamburger, or whatever you have.
-We often grind our own meats.
-Leo is a hunter... so, your puppy has had all of the above, plus venison, duck and goose.
+To this meat/kibble mixture, we add (per puppy): a tablespoon or two of live culture yogurt or cottage cheese, a teaspoon of Springtime Skin and Coat 7 Way Oil, and a teaspoon of NuVet Plus vitamins.
+You can use any sort of ground meat for the meat portion.
+We use lots of boiled organic lamb, but that is because we raise sheep!
+Costco chicken is inexpensive and another great choice.

-As far as amount goes, the general rule of thumb is that Cardi puppies will NOT overeat.
+As far as amount goes, the general rule of thumb is that Cardigan puppies will NOT overeat.
 Do NOT restrict their access to food or amounts if they appear hungry.
 Give them 20 minutes to finish what they want and then pick up the left overs and put it in the fridge for the next meal.
 If your puppy finishes fast and is looking for more, give him/her more.
 We generally recommend giving your puppy access to 3 meals per day.
 If you will be gone for any length of time, a bowl of dry food or chicken jerky will help tied them over.
 You will get a feel for your puppy in a few weeks, and of course he/she is growing!
 Cooked eggs are also good, but not all dogs are crazy about eggs.

-Once your dog has reached adult size, then you may need to limit their food depending on their weight and eating habits (some dogs never get fat, some do :-).
+Once your dog has reached adult size, then you may need to limit their food depending on their weight and eating habits (some dogs never get fat, some do:-).
 If you limit their food before they finish growing, they may never reach their full potential.
-This goes against some of the traditional "teachings" although it may be true of food hogs like labs!
+This goes against some of the traditional "teachings" although it may be true of food hogs like Labs!